 Pay Rates Admin Permissions

 Permitting your Admins to set users' pay rates can be a scary thing, after all this is real money we are talking about!
-For this reason, we have created a comprehensive set of admin permissions, ensuring that you can control exactly who can adjust the pay rate.
+For this reason, we have created a comprehensive set of admin permissions, ensuring you can control exactly who can adjust the pay rate.

 The admin permissions have two options:

-• View: This option allows admins to only view the user's pay rate and estimated salary.
+View: This option allows admins to view only the user's pay rate and estimated salary.

 To add an admin and set their permissions, go to the general settings, to the Pay Rate Settings tab, select the add button, select your admin, and set their permissions.
 In the example below you can see that I added the admin Michael with view-only permissions.